openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/scale-etcd.md

 description: This section explains about the Scaling Up etcd Members.
 ---

-By default, replicated engine allows the creation of three etcd members.
+By default, Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor) allows the creation of three etcd members.
 If you wish to increase the number of etcd replicas, you will encounter an error.
 However, you can make the necessary configuration changes discussed in this guide to make it work.

 ## Overview of StatefulSets